 Students have to seek advice of one of the mentors of the programme on which elective modules are suitable for their individual profile.
 During the first three month of study the candidate must have the study and examination plan approved in which all chosen modules are mentioned.
-This plan has to be signed by a coordinator or a mentor before it is handed in to the examination office.
-Exchanges of modules need to be approved (for coordinator and mentors see page 9).
+Until SS 14 the study plan has to be signed by a co-ordinator or mentor before it is handed in to the examination office (for coordinator and mentors see page 9).
+From WS 14/15 on only a counseling confirmation has to be signed by a co-ordinator or mentor and handed in to the examination office, before registration for module examination is possible.
+After registration for examination a module cannot be dropped any more.